huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

 * `certificate_name` - (Optional, String) Specifies the certificate name.
 This parameter is mandatory when `client_protocol` is set to HTTPS.

-* `policy_id` - (Optional, String, ForceNew) Specifies the policy ID associated with the domain.
+* `policy_id` - (Optional, String) Specifies the policy ID associated with the domain.
 If not specified, a new policy will be created automatically.
-Changing this create a new domain.

 * `keep_policy` - (Optional, Bool) Specifies whether to retain the policy when deleting a domain name.
   Defaults to true.